Contact $(+1)$-surgeries and algebraic overtwistedness: Contact homology and symplectic cohomology

 i.e.\ a DGA augmentation.
 On the other hand, given a DGA augmentation $\epsilon$, one can define the positive symplectic cohomology of $\epsilon$ as follows.
 Let $H$ be a Hamiltonian on $\widehat{Y}=\R_t\times Y \simeq (\R_+)_r\times Y$, where $r=e^t$, such that $H$ is $0$ on $(0,1]_r\times Y$ and is the same as the Hamiltonian on the cylindrical end (with slope $a$) in the definition of symplectic cohomology.
 Then we can consider the following compactified moduli space $\overline{\cM}_{Y,H}(x,y,\Gamma)$ for $\Gamma=\{\gamma_1,\ldots,\gamma_k\}$ a multiset of good Reeb orbits and $x,y$ \emph{non-constant} Hamiltonian orbits,

-Here $\lim_{p_i} u= \gamma_i$ is a short-hand for that $u$ is asymptotic to $\gamma_i$ at $p_i$ viewed as a negative puncture with a free asymptotic marker, where the Hamiltonian is zero and the equation is the usual Cauchy-Riemann equation.
-Such compactification will be a mixture of Floer-type breaking at non-constant Hamiltonian orbits (it can not break at a constant orbit of $H$ by symplectic action reasons) and SFT building breaking at the lower level.
+Here $\lim_{p_i} u= \gamma_i$ is a short-hand for $u$ being asymptotic to $\gamma_i$ at $p_i$ viewed as a negative puncture with a free asymptotic marker, where the Hamiltonian is zero and the equation is the usual Cauchy-Riemann equation.
+Such compactification will be a mixture of Floer-type breaking at non-constant Hamiltonian orbits (it cannot break at a constant orbit of $H$ by symplectic action reasons) and SFT building breaking at the lower level.
 Then we define a differential $\delta_{\epsilon}$ on $C_+(H)$ as follows:

 The boundary configuration of $\overline{\cM}_{Y,H}(x,y,\Gamma)$ of virtual dimension $1$ gives that $\delta_{\epsilon}^2=0$.
 Similarly, by considering the compactified moduli space $\overline{\cM}_{Y,H}(x,C,\Gamma)$ for a singular chain $C\subset Y$ as follows,